josephxbrick/documentorganizer/README.md

 Callout markers are labeled pointers that refer to elements in a mockup.
 (See image above).
 These are symbol instances that you manually position on the mockup.

 Don't worry about editing the marker's number: the plugin will do that for you.
-But you do need to put the description of what the marker is pointing at in the marker's '<calloutDescription>' text override.
+But you do need to put the description of what the marker is pointing at in the marker's `<calloutDescription>` text override.

 <img src="/readme_images/calloutOverrides.png" width="334">